Check out these 100 chores to do around the house for kid and teen chore ideas. Also includes 100 chores to do around the house for money.

 44. Scan in all receipts into free cash-earning apps like ibotta and Fetch (they earn a commission on cash-back earned)

-45. Set up a pet station for walks to the park (for example, a basket in the mudroom with everything you need to go for a walk, like the leash and doo-doo bags)
+45. Set up a pet station for walks to the park (for example, a basket in the mudroom with everything you need to go for a walk, like a leash and doo-doo bags)

 46. Clean up/organize all the board games